-The Fayette Education Foundation is pleased to announce the recipient of the first annual Emmanuel “Manny” Caulk Jr. Memorial Scholarship.
-Azaria Keshae Howard, a senior from Frederick Douglass High School, was presented the award at her commencement ceremony on Wednesday, May 19, 2021 at Rupp Arena.
-Ms. Christol Caulk, Manny’s widow, along with Foundation Board President Alan Stein, presented the award.
-Ms. Howard received the $2,500 scholarship based on her academic achievement, community involvement and an essay.
+LEXINGTON – The Fayette Education Foundation is pleased to announce the recipient of the second annual Emmanuel “Manny” Caulk Jr. Memorial Scholarship.
+Ria Munnolimath, a senior from Frederick Douglass High School, was selected for the honor by a committee chaired by Caulk’s widow, Christol Caulk.
+Ms. Munnolimath received the $2,500 scholarship based on her academic achievement, community involvement and an essay.

 The Emmanuel “Manny” Caulk Jr. Memorial Scholarship was established in memory of the Fayette County Public Schools superintendent after his death in December 2020.
 After his selection as the 2019 Kentucky Superintendent of the Year, Manny used his stipend to award a $2,500 scholarship to a Fayette County Public Schools graduate.
 He had pledged to continue to provide an annual scholarship out of his own pocket.
 Upon his death, with the blessing of Ms. Caulk, a memorial scholarship fund was started in his memory.